ratafani/GitAkademi/README.md

 # GitAkademi

-This repo is created for the handsOn exercise bundle that i did within the academy workshop. so if anyone whant to revisited the exercise, all the sourcecode is in 1 repo.
+This repo is created for the handsOn exercise bundle within the academy workshop. so if anyone whant to revisited the exercise, all the sourcecode is in 1 repo.

 to use this repo: